 Since his arrival in 2017, Rutenbar has launched several initiatives, including the Pitt Momentum Funds, which support large-scale team science, and Pitt Big Proposal Bootcamp, which educates faculty about the unique logistics of securing center/institute-scale external support.
 He has rebuilt and modernized key components of the University’s policy ecosystem, including the conflict of interest and intellectual property policies.

 To enhance Pitt’s ability to transfer innovations to commercial use, Rutenbar launched LifeX Labs, which focuses on life sciences technologies, and the Office of Industry and Economic Partnerships, which aligns the University’s research expertise with industry partners to advance scientific and technological opportunities.

-Prior to coming to the University of Pittsburgh, Dr. Rutenbar served as the Abel Bliss Professor of Engineering and head of the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-In this role, he oversaw a department composed of 70 faculty members and nearly 2,500 students that is consistently ranked as the No. 5 Computer Science program in the nation by U.S. News and World Report.
-Prior to assuming that position in 2010, Dr. Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he served on the engineering faculty for 25 years.
+He previously served as the Abel Bliss Professor of Engineering at the University of Illinois at Urbana-Champaign, where he also oversaw one of the nation’s largest and most highly ranked computer science departments.
+Prior to that, Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he was on the faculty for 25 years.

-Dr. Rutenbar earned his bachelor’s degree in electrical engineering at Wayne State University in 1978.
-He earned master’s and doctorate degrees in computer information and control engineering at the University of Michigan in 1979 and 1984, respectively.
+Rutenbar earned his bachelor’s degree in electrical engineering at Wayne State University and a master’s degree and doctorate in computer information and control engineering at the University of Michigan.